fafalone/PropertyDump/README.md

 ## Requirements
 Windows 7+

-Source and binaries are self-contained, no installation or additional appendencies.
+Source and binaries are self-contained, no installation or additional dependencies.

 Building from source requires [twinBASIC Beta 147](https://github.com/twinbasic/twinbasic/releases) or newer.